 - have a good customs compliance record, including VAT Returns and duty deferments

-- show how you’ll identify and report any errors found after you’ve submitted your final bulked declaration, where applicable
+- show how you’ll identify and report any errors found after you’ve submitted your final bulked declaration, when applicable

 - carry out declaration procedures to a professional standard